 Questioning the value of investing seasonality

-However, there have been two significant developments in recent years that now lead us to question whether acting based on this seasonality signal information is the best approach.
-First, our investigation of the impact of the election cycle on annual seasonality found that there is actually only one (out of four) unfavorable periods during which stocks have, on average, lost money.
-That is the May-October period leading up to the U.S. mid-term elections (which last happened in 2014 and will happen again in 2018).
+However, there have been two significant developments in recent years that have led us to suggest SMI readers no longer follow this seasonality pattern.
+First, our investigation into the impact of the election cycle on annual seasonality found that there is actually only one (out of four) unfavorable periods during which stocks have, on average, lost money.
+That is the May-October period leading up to the U.S. mid-term elections (which last happened in 2018).
 The other three unfavorable periods, including the one we’re entering this year, have still been positive on average.
 Which leads one to question the wisdom of making significant changes to an otherwise well-designed portfolio during these other unfavorable periods.

 In other words, even those who want to apply annual seasonality as part of their investing plan would have a compelling case to only alter their base asset allocation during the mid-term election year unfavorable period (and potentially the following favorable period, which has been abnormally strong, on average).
 The other three years, they would leave their allocations alone and ignore annual seasonality.

 Improving on investing seasonality

 The second reason to question the value of continuing to apply annual seasonality signals stems from the research behind the Dynamic Asset Allocation (DAA) strategy, which launched in 2013.
 DAA has a timing element built into it that triggers changes between six asset classes all year long, irrespective of the annual seasonality cycle.